Rent safe and private dog parks hosted by locals

 What is your dog’s threshold?

 Your dog’s reactivity threshold is the point where they fully react to their triggers.
-When a dog is under threshold, they’re able to control their behaviors and be aware of their surroundings (even if they seem a little aroused, nervous, or on edge).
-When they’re over threshold, though, they're reacting from fear or a predatory instinct and want to protect themselves or catch to kill.
+When a dog is under threshold, they’re able to control their behaviors and remain aware of their surroundings (though they still might be a little aroused, nervous, or on edge).
+When your companion goes over threshold, though, they're reacting from fear or a predatory instinct.
+They aren't even aware of their own actions.

-The best way to work with a reactive dog is to keep them under threshold as much as possible.
-This usually means working at a comfortable, safe distance from the trigger where your dog knows it’s there but isn’t overwhelmed.
-If you’re able to control the trigger’s intensity and duration, that can work too (though is usually a little more difficult if you aren’t in a controlled training set up).
+A common way to work with a reactive dog is to keep them under threshold as much as possible.
+This usually means working at a comfortable, safe distance from triggers — your dog knows it’s there, but they aren't yet overwhelmed.
+If you’re able to control the trigger’s intensity and duration, that can work too.
+(But it's usually a little more difficult outside of a controlled training set up.)

 When a dog goes over threshold, it can take one to two full days for their bodies to come down from the cortisol and adrenaline highs.
 It’s important to be extra conscious of any additional stressors during this period!